i5-650/k8s-course/README.md

 There are deployments but there are also:

 - Statefulset: to have a Persistent Volume Claim (PVC).
+It works for other things, but mainly for PVC.
 - DaemonSet: to have a pod on every node. (e.g. For observability with [Prometheus](https://prometheus.io))

 ---

 ## Operator

-An operator is a Custom Resources Definition (CRD).
+An operator allow you to handle Custom Resources Definition (CRD).
+It's a sort of adapter.
+It's an extension.
-It means that you crate your own `kind`.
+It means that you crate your own `kind` with the CRD.
 It also means that you have your own controller for that resource

 ---